CogniPilot/cognipilot_docs/docs/releases/airy/getting_started/install.md

 This may work on other environments but only Ubuntu 22.04 is officially supported.

-## Docker Option

-If you wish, there is a development docker container ([docker hub](https://hub.docker.com/r/cognipilot/dream), [docker source](https://github.com/CogniPilot/docker)) for CogniPilot with Nvidia GPU support.
-If you use this option, do not run the native\_install script, as the packages are already installed.

 ## Setup SSH keys on Host and GitHub

 * Ensure that you have setup ssh keys on your host computer and GitHub to be able to clone the CogniPilot repositories: [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)